Bella Hadid Shows Off Ample Amounts Of Cleavage In Sexy Red Dress

 Earlier today, the 22-year-old took to her highly-followed Instagram account to share a steamy series of photos of herself with her fans.
 In the first photo in the set, the supermodel leans against a black and silver background and strikes a pose, putting one hand on her hip and the other on her upper thigh.

-Hadid shows off her incredibly toned and tanned figure in a curve hugging red dress.
-The floor-length gown is primarily made out of silky material and the top of the dress has a sequined pattern.
-The dress itself pushes up her chest and shows off ample amounts of cleavage.
+Hadid shows off her incredibly toned and tanned figure in a curve-hugging red dress.
+The floor-length gown is primarily made out of silky material, and the top of the dress has a sequined pattern.
+The dress itself pushes up her chest, and shows off ample amounts of cleavage.

-To complete the look, Hadid rocks a necklace and wears her long, dark locks up in a high bun.
-The other photos in the deck also show Hadid in the show-stopping red dress and Hadid even shared a photo of herself strutting her stuff in the dress.
+To complete the look, Hadid rocks a necklace — and wears her long, dark locks up in a high bun.
+The other photos in the set also show Hadid in the show-stopping red dress, and Hadid even shared a photo of herself strutting her stuff in the garment.

-In the caption of the image, Hadid lets her fans know that she attended the Bulgari Official B.Zero1 campaign by Mario Sorrenti and her dress is Versace.
-So far, the image has earned Bella a ton of attention with over 118,000 likes in addition to 1,000 plus comments and growing.
+In the caption of the image, Hadid lets her fans know that she attended the Bulgari Official B.Zero1 campaign by Mario Sorrenti — and that her dress is Versace.
+So far, the image has earned Bella a ton of attention, garnering over 118,000 likes in addition to 1,000-plus comments and counting.

 While many followers commented on the post to let Bella know how amazing she looks, countless others couldn’t help but gush over the gorgeous gown that she can be seen rocking in the photos.